-Take a look at what messages are retrieved:
+Look at what messages can be retrieved:

-- From Outpost, select Setup > BBS, then the Retrieving Tab. - This shows that for the W1XSC BBS, you will retrieve Private messages (addressed to you), and Bulletins defined by Custom Retrieval parameters. - 3.
-Note the custom set of commands.
-The first 4 commands essentially tell Outpost to: - a.
-Switch to the XSCPERM area - b.
-List All (LA) - c.
-If there is anything new that you do not have, Outpost will download them. - d.
-Switch to the XSCEVENT area - e.
-List All (LA) - f.
-And, download new ones. - 4.
-The last 2 commands get you ready for setting up to receive city notices.
-Keep on reading... - 5.
-The XSCPERM notices describe standard county procedures.
+- From Outpost, select Setup > BBS, then the Retrieving Tab.

+- This shows that for the W1XSC BBS, you will retrieve Private messages (addressed to you), and Bulletins defined by Custom Retrieval parameters.

+- 3. Note the custom set of commands.
+The first 4 commands essentially tell Outpost to:

+- a.
+Switch to the XSCPERM area

+- b.
+List All (LA)

+- c.
+If there is anything new that you do not have, Outpost will download them.

+- d.
+Switch to the XSCEVENT area

+- e.
+List All (LA)

+- f.
+And, download new ones.

+- 5. The XSCPERM notices describe standard county procedures.
 These notices do not expire. - 6.
 The XSCEVENT notices are for drills, public service events, incidents, or other activations.
 Notices posted here automatically expire after 3 days. - 7.
 XSCPERM and XSCEVENT notices are posted only by SCCo RACES Staff.